ibm-cloud-docs/messages-for-rabbitmq/howto-upgrading.md

 1. Install the **rabbitmqadmin** CLI by completing the steps at [Installing rabbitmqadmin](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-management-plugin#rabbitmq-install-rabbitmqadmin).
 2. Get the **cacert file** using the {{site.data.keyword.cloud_notm}} CLI by completing the steps at [ibmcloud cdb deployment-cacert](/docs/cli?topic=cli-cdb-reference#deployment-cacert)
-3. Use the **cacert file** from the previous step and run the following `rabbitmqadmin` command to delete the **ha-all** policy -
+3. Using the **cacert file** from the previous step, run the following `rabbitmqadmin` command to delete the **ha-all** policy:
 ```sh
 rabbitmqadmin --username=admin_username --password=password_of_admin_user --use-tls --tls-ca-cert-file=/path/to/cacert --host=<hostname> --port=<https_port> --vhost "/" policies delete --name "ha-all"
 ```
 {: pre}

-4. After deletion of the policy, take an on-demand backup of this instance from either the IBM Cloud [UI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#ondemand-backup), [API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#startondemandbackup) or [CLI](https://cloud.ibm.com/docs/cli?topic=cli-cdb-reference#deployment-backup-now)
+4. After deleting the policy, take an on-demand backup of this instance from either the {{site.data.keyword.cloud_notm}} [UI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#ondemand-backup), [API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#startondemandbackup), or [CLI](https://cloud.ibm.com/docs/cli?topic=cli-cdb-reference#deployment-backup-now)
-5. Upon successful backup creation, restore this particular backup to the v4 instance by following [these steps](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup).
+5. After successfully creating a backup, restore this particular backup to the v4 instance by completing [these steps](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup).

 ### Upgrade using the API
 {: #upgrade-api-v313-to-v4}
 {: api}

-1. Get the **cacert file** using the IBM Cloud CLI following the steps mentioned [here](/docs/cli?topic=cli-cdb-reference#deployment-cacert)
+1. Get the **cacert file** using the {{site.data.keyword.cloud_notm}} CLI completing the steps at [ibmcloud cdb deployment-cacert](/docs/cli?topic=cli-cdb-reference#deployment-cacert).
-2. Use the downloaded **cacert file** and your admin user credentials to authenticate and delete the **ha-all** policy, here **%2F** is the default vhost "/" where ha-all policy will be created, you change the name of the vhost accordingly -
+2. Use the downloaded **cacert file** and your admin user credentials to authenticate and delete the **ha-all** policy.
+In this example, **%2F** is the default vhost "/" where ha-all policy will be created.
+Change the name of the vhost accordingly:
 ```sh
 curl --cacert /path/to/cacert -u admin_username:password_of_admin_user -X DELETE https://<hostname>:<https_port>/api/policies/%2F/ha-all
 ```
 {: pre}

-3. After deletion of the policy, take an on-demand backup of this instance from either the IBM Cloud [UI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#ondemand-backup), [API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#startondemandbackup) or [CLI](https://cloud.ibm.com/docs/cli?topic=cli-cdb-reference#deployment-backup-now)
+3. After deleting the policy, take an on-demand backup of this instance from either the {{site.data.keyword.cloud_notm}} [UI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#ondemand-backup), [API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#startondemandbackup), or [CLI](https://cloud.ibm.com/docs/cli?topic=cli-cdb-reference#deployment-backup-now).
-4. Upon successful backup creation, restore this particular backup to the v4 instance by following [these steps](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#restore-backup).
+4. After successfully creating a backup, restore this particular backup to the v4 instance by completing the steps at [Restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=api#restore-backup).

 ## Troubleshooting
 {: #upgrading-ts}